Entered December 2017; revised November 2021

 Macchia and Montagni, L’opera completa di Watteau (1968), cat.
 3o-C.

 When Mathey published La Comédienne, he proposed several comparisons between the picture and established Watteau drawings.
 But, for the greater part, they remain just analogies; they are not studies that the artist actually used for his painting.
 The major exception is a splendid trois crayons sheet of heads and hands (Rosenberg Prat 456).
-The study at the upper right of a hand holding a mask corresponds closely to the actress’ right hand and mask, and thus constitutes evidence of Watteau’s authorship of the painting.
-Curiously, Rosenberg and Prat, normally fastidious in such matters, make no reference to the Mathey publication of the drawing or the actress’ hand in La Comédienne.
+The study at the upper right of a hand holding a mask corresponds closely to the actress’ right hand and mask.
+Likewise, as Christophe Guillouet has noted, the study of drapery on this same sheet corresponds to La Comédienne’s left arm.
+Together, they constitutes evidence of Watteau’s authorship of the painting.
+Curiously, Rosenberg and Prat, normally fastidious in such matters, made no reference to the Mathey publication and the correspondence of this drawing’s elements to La Comédienne.

 This painting is unfamiliar, in part, because it was not known to scholars until after World War II when it was first presented publicly in Paris and Bordeaux.
 Mathey’s publication of the picture in Connoisseur should certainly have established its place in Watteau scholarship, but except for Macchia and Montagni’s rejection of the work, subsequent critics have shunned even a mention of it.
 Roland Michel, Posner, Rosenberg and Prat, Temperini, and Glorieux have passed over it in silence.
 One might wonder if Mathey’s publication perhaps damaged the painting’s standing rather than strengthening it, especially since so many of his attributions proved obviously incorrect or false.

 Macchia and Montagni, the only critics to outrightly question the attribution of La Comédienne to Watteau, thought that the painting was executed after Watteau’s lifetime.
 But how much later?
-While in some ways it looks ahead to Fragonard’s Têtes de fantasie, such as the Portrait of Marie Anne Éléonore de Grave in the Louvre, I believe that the links to Watteau’s oeuvre are far stronger.
-Not only the facial features of the type that Watteau favored, but also the russet trees in the background are typical of Watteau’s oeuvre.
+While in some ways it anticipates Fragonard’s Têtes de fantaisie, such as the Portrait of Marie Anne Éléonore de Grave in the Louvre, I believe its links to Watteau’s oeuvre are far stronger.
+Not only the facial features of the type that Watteau favored, but also the russet trees in the background also relates to Watteau’s oeuvre.

-Rather than looking to the second half of the century, one might profit more by considering paintings by Watteau’s contemporaries such as the Portrait of an Actress, portraying perhaps Antoinette Charlotte Desmares, by Jean-Baptiste Santerre (1651-1717).
-While Santerre and Watteau had distinctly different styles, nonetheless they are closely related stages in the evolution of French portrait and genre painting in the eighteenth century, the same tradition that produced Fragonard’s Têtes de fantaisie.
+It is more profitable to consider paintings by Watteau’s contemporaries, such as the Portrait of an Actress, perhaps portraying Antoinette Charlotte Desmares, by Jean-Baptiste Santerre (1651-1717).
+While Santerre and Watteau had distinctly different styles, nonetheless they are closely related in the evolution of French portrait and genre painting in the eighteenth century, the same tradition that later produced Fragonard’s Têtes de fantaisie.

-It is not without significance that there are at least two copies of this painting.
-As the original was not engraved, these copies must have been made from the original, which may mean that the picture once enjoyed some celebrity.
+It is significant that at least two copies of this painting survive.
+As the original was not engraved, these copies must have been made from the original, indicating that the picture once enjoyed some celebrity.

 For copies of La Comediénne, CLICK HERE